rsaryev/auto-copilot-cli/README.md

 ## Description

-This is a CLI tool for generating tests, refactoring code, chatting with AI, generating and executing shell commands, and translating natural language to SQL.
+This is a CLI tool for code review, generating tests, refactoring code, chatting with AI, generating and executing shell commands, and translating natural language to SQL.

 ## [Usage](https://github.com/rsaryev/auto-copilot-cli/blob/main/docs/usage.md)